-It is my view that the priority for Treasury Management at North East Lincolnshire Council is to protect capital rather than to maximise return.
-The avoidance of all risk is neither appropriate or possible but we will continue to strive for a low risk balance set against a keen responsibility for public money.
+It is my firm view that the priority for Treasury Management at North East Lincolnshire Council is to protect capital rather than to maximise return.
+This Authority therefore has a low risk appetite.
+The avoidance of all risk is however neither appropriate or possible yet we will continue to strive for a low risk balance set against a keen responsibility for public money.